prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 #### Predictive Movement

-Predictive movement will be used to make sure our tanks have smooth movement behaviours between position updates coming in from other players.
+Predictive movement will be used to make sure our tanks have smooth movement behaviors between position updates coming in from other players.
 This involves quite a few variables.
 So, we set those here and we'll come back to explaining what each one is used for later:

 ```